-All teams (cheer, song/pom, jazz and/or pep flag) will be given an assigned check-in and warm-up time prior to competition.
-Warm up areas will vary depending on the competition location.
+All teams will be given an assigned check-in and warm-up time prior to competition.
+Warmup areas will vary depending on the competition location.

 The "Person to Receive Correspondence" will be sent/emailed a tentative line up with performance times at least 10 days prior to the competition.
 These times are subject to change.
 The final schedule will be available by checking usa.varsity.com after 5:00 p.m.
 (PST) the Wednesday prior to your competition.
 On that Wednesday, performance times usually remain the same regardless of scratches.
 It is the director's/coach's responsibility to check the schedule for accuracy prior to the day of competition.